-AF/thread
+AF/thread 4/3

-C4.3.2 demonstrate an understanding of the need to acquire high-quality data, by: Additional guidance: AF/thread a) appreciating that, unless certain variables are controlled, the results may not be valid Candidates should be able to explain whether results can be considered valid and recognise when an instrument or technique might not be measuring the variable intended. b) identifying when repeats are needed in order to improve reproducibility Candidates should recognise that a second set 4/3 of readings with another instrument or by a different observer could be used to cross check results. c) recognising the value of further readings to establish repeatability and accuracy Candidates should understand that accuracy is a measure of how close the measured value is to the true value. d) considering the resolution of the measuring device Candidates should be able to explain that resolution 4/3 is the smallest change in the quantity being measured (input) of a measuring instrument that gives a perceptible change in the indication (output). e) considering the precision of the measured data where precision is indicated by the degree of scatter from the mean.
-Candidates should be able to distinguish between 4/3 accuracy and precision when applied to an instrument's readings. f) identifying the range of the measured data.
-Candidates should be able to identify the upper and lower limits of the range and be able to identify which extra results, within or outside the range would be appropriate.
+C4.3.2 demonstrate an understanding of the need to acquire high-quality data, by: Additional guidance: AF/thread 1 appreciating that, unless certain variables are controlled, the results may not be valid Candidates should be able to explain whether 4/3 results can be considered valid and recognise when an instrument or technique might not be measuring the variable intended.
+3 b) identifying when repeats are needed in order to improve reproducibility Candidates should recognise that a second set 4/3 of readings with another instrument or by a different observer could be used to cross check results.
+3 c) recognising the value of further readings to establish repeatability and accuracy Candidates should understand that accuracy is a 4/3 measure of how close the measured value is to the true value.
+3 d) considering the resolution of the measuring device Candidates should be able to explain that resolution 4/3 is the smallest change in the quantity being measured (input) of a measuring instrument that gives a perceptible change in the indication (output).
+3 e) considering the precision of the measured data where precision is indicated by the degree of scatter from the mean.
+Candidates should be able to distinguish between 4/3 accuracy and precision when applied to an instrument's readings.
+3 f) identifying the range of the measured data.
+Candidates should be able to identify the upper 4/3 and lower limits of the range and be able to identify which extra results, within or outside the range would be appropriate. \$